ucloud/uai-sdk/examples/tensorflow/train/im2txt/README.md

 The Show and Tell model is a deep neural network that learns how to describe the content of images.
 Based on an Inception v3 model, we train it with encoded picture data and corresponding captions.
 Then we fine-tune it along with the encoding layers to optimize the result.
 Please refer to the original page for more information on the topic.

 ## Intro
-The object detection example directly use the code in https://github.com/tensorflow/models/tree/master/research/im2txt.
+The im2txt example directly use the code in https://github.com/tensorflow/models/tree/master/research/im2txt.
 The training process depends on a natural language package named nltk.
 We provide a Dockerfile to show how to pack these python packages into the docker.

 ## UAI Example
 Other than the source code, a docker file and a config file are offered to help pack a docker, with which you are able to run the training on UAI-Train platform.
 A note on the training time: to fully train an effective captioning model takes sufficient time even on GPU-packed machines, and is several times slower with CPU, so using the UAI-Train platform is recommanded.
 However, you can try out the entire process with a few pictures and very few training steps locally if you do not concern over the result.